CENG Curriculum Description

-The Computer Engineering (CompE) BS degree program requires a minimum of 122 credit hours which includes:
+The Computer Engineering (CENG) BS degree program is a jointly offered program with the Department of Information and Computer Sciences.
+It requires a minimum of 122 credit hours which includes:

 - College of Engineering Requirements (51 credit hours)